leoarmelin/react-easy-typography/index.md

 ### Contact

-Having trouble with react-typography?
+Having trouble with react-easy-typography?
 Help you and other with issues [here](https://github.com/leoarmelin/react-easy-typography/issues)